The Word of Faith Movement

 A recent news report revealed the following: "A Benny Hinn crusade … became a tragedy for four people – including a baby and a young child – who died while awaiting a miracle healing from Hinn.
 All had been hospitalized but had left the hospital to attend the crusade" (Religious News Service, May 8, 2000).
 Unfortunately these are not the only examples.

-The Faith teachers themselves are not immune from sickness.
+The Faith teachers themselves are not immune to sickness.
 Kenneth Hagin has suffered at least four cardiovascular crises including one full-scale heart stoppage.
 Paul Crouch also suffers from heart problems.
 Fred Price's wife has been stricken with cancer and has thanked her doctors for radiation and chemotherapy.
 And yet they continue to teach falsely.

 The same logic applied to health is applied to wealth.
 Jerry Savelle claims that you can speak your world into existence (Framing Your World with the Word of God, Part 2).
 Marilyn Hickey shows us how this is done.
 She actually said the following: